Project-Counter/cop5/source/09-audit/03-timelines.rst

 An audit is valid for twelve months from the date of seeding: that is, an audit seeded in April 2025 will be valid until the end of March 2026.

 The audit process can be lengthy and report providers should take this into consideration when planning for audits.
-A typical timeline is shown in table 9.a below.
+A typical timeline is shown in Table 9.a below.

 Table 9.a (below): Audit Timelines